cfpb/development/guides/unittesting-django-wagtail.md

     The best way to create test fixtures is to add the objects manually and then use the [Django `manage.py dumpdata` command](https://docs.djangoproject.com/en/1.11/ref/django-admin/#django-admin-dumpdata) to dump the objects to JSON.

-- Using [Model Mommy](https://model-mommy.readthedocs.io/en/latest/index.html) to create test data automatically in code.
+- Using [Model Bakery](https://model-bakery.readthedocs.io/en/latest/index.html) to create test data automatically in code.

-    Generally use use Model Mommy when we need to test operations on a model whose values are unimportant to the outcome.
-Occasionlly we will pass specific values to Model Mommy when those values are important to the tests.
+    Generally use use Model Bakery when we need to test operations on a model whose values are unimportant to the outcome.
+Occasionlly we will pass specific values to Model Bakery when those values are important to the tests.
 An example is when [testing operations around image models and the way they're handled](https://github.com/cfpb/consumerfinance.gov/blob/main/cfgov/v1/tests/test_meta_image.py#L14), when we want to make sure that the model gets rendered correctly.

     ```python
     class TestMetaImage(TestCase):
         def setUp(self):
-            self.preview_image = mommy.prepare(CFGOVImage)
+            self.preview_image = baker.prepare(CFGOVImage)
-            self.social_sharing_image = mommy.prepare(CFGOVImage)
+            self.social_sharing_image = baker.prepare(CFGOVImage)

         def test_meta_image_both(self):
-            page = mommy.prepare(
+            page = baker.prepare(
                 AbstractFilterPage,
                 social_sharing_image=self.social_sharing_image,
                 preview_image=self.preview_image